Skip to Content

 Caramelizing the Onions

-1. Melt your butter over medium heat.
+1. Melt your butter in a large skillet over medium heat.

 2. Add your onions to the pan; stir to coat.